Eikansh/eikansh.github.io/_posts/2022-05-08-uncertainty.md

 layout : post
 title : "Living the uncertainty"
 ---
-*Transcript of the speech given at Toastmasters club.
+*Note: This is the transcript of the speech I gave at Toastmasters club.
+The purpose was to introduce myself.*
-Purpose: To introduce myself*

 Good evening fellow toastmasters and guests.